lyestarzalt/agent_lk_example/README.md

 To set up this project:

-1. Install packages using `uv sync`
+1. Install packages using `uv sync`, you can install using `pip install uv`

 2. Fill in the `.local.env` file with:
    ```